stasiselectronics/BatteryBoost/Documentation/BatteryBoostA02TestProcedure.md

 - Voltage of 150 mV or more over the current sense resistor should shutdown the boost converter.
 However, this needs to be tested to see what happens.
 - A voltage of 120 mV or more over the two mosfets should trip the over discharge protection on the battery charger IC.

+# Test Procedure

+How do we know our design fulfills the requirements?
+We test it!

+For simple designs this can be as straight forward as powering it on and seeing that it functions.

+However, for more complex designs it could require rigorous testing to verify the full functionality.
+This is especially the case when it comes to the professional engineering world, where documentation and full validation can be required by the customer or management.

+I am not a test engineer, however I sometimes find myself writing test procedures at work.
+I still have a lot to learn in this area, and want to use this project as a way to gain more experience.

+## BatteryBoost

+For this design, there are two major areas that need testing: Battery Management and Voltage Boost Conversion.

+Each of these areas has their own mechanisms that need to be verified.
+For a more in depth look at these systems, check out the [documentation](TODO) or the [source files](TODO).

+I will also break the testing into smaller parts to help organize the documentation.

+## Test Equipment
+What tools do we need and how do we use them?

+- Multimeter
+- Programmable Load
+- Programmable Power Supply

+### Before Powering On

+Here we begin to look at the assembled board before we turn anything on.
+This way we can inspect the design without the risk of damaging our test equipment, our benches, or ourselves.

+A visual inspection can include looking for all sorts of things.
+There are the obvious issues like defects in assembly (think unmounted components, improperly mounted components, poor soldering, etcetera).

+There are less obvious issues that could be seen from a visual inspection, like components that are mounted in the wrong orientation ("Pin 1" markings help to make this easier to spot), or components that are not what you ordered.
+Things can get mixed up when someone is assembling boards, so the wrong value of parts could be mounted.

+A quick visual inspection can help to make sure the obvious issues are caught, and a detailed visual inspection could help verify the assembly is exactly what you ordered (or what you designed).

+#### Shorts and Opens

+Measure resistance between the following
+1. GND and Bat+
+2. GND and VBATT
+3. GND and 5V
+4. GND and SMPS_OUTPUT

+### Battery Management

+Within the battery management circuit, there are a few subsytems that need attention.

+#### Charge Control

+The lithium batteries are charged using the common TP4056 IC.
+It will be able to monitor the voltage of the battery and react according to certain conditions.

+What are the functions of the TP4056 that need to be tested?

+	- Charging the battery
+	- LED indication
+#### Battery Protection

+	- Reverse Polarity Protection
+	- Over current
+	- Undervoltage lockout

+### Boost Converter

+The boost converter has been claiming a current of 1.5 Amps.
+I want to test this at 24 Volts.
+Can I get that out of a 3.7 Volt input?

+Testing output voltage:
+1. Set the resistor to its lowest resistance
+2. Measure equivalent resistance
+3. Calculate the output voltage that it would create
+4. Set the resistor to its highest resistance
+5. Measure equivalent resistance
+6. Calculate the output voltage that it would create

+Now that we know that we can create the voltages that we want (5:24) Volts, we can start giving the board some power.